trigger-corp/Forge-Documentation/source/modules/payments.rst

  * In order to receive asynchronous transaction details you must register a ``transactionReceived`` listener on all pages in your app: this must deal with incoming transactions and call the confirmation function when they are dealt with.
 Not calling the confirm function will cause transactions events to be emitted again at a later time as iTunes/Google Play will assume your app has not handled them successfully.
  * To purchase a product use ``forge.payments.purchaseProduct``.
 When calling ``purchaseProduct`` pass the ID of your product as created on iTunes/Google Play.
+ * To begin a subscription use ``forge.payments.startSubscription``.
+Similarly to ``purchaseProduct`` pass in the product ID of the package you wish to subscribe to.
+See the ``receipts`` section below for details on verifying subscription status.

 Android
 #############################################################################